Distributed Geographic Information System

 Software

-Currently, there are fewer software supporting distributed systems
+Currently, there are few software programs that support distributed systems

 Network

-The network may be full of or cause other errors
+The network may be filled with or trigger other errors

 Safety

-Client/Server (C/S) model is a distributed system structure, in this system, the client is usually an application software system that interacts with the end user, while the server is composed of a group of collaborative processes to provide services to the client.
-Clients and servers usually run the same microkernel, a client/server mechanism can have multiple clients, multiple servers, or both.
-Client/server mode is based on a simple request/reply protocol, that is, the client requests information processing from the server, after the server receives the request and interprets the request, it performs the corresponding operation according to the content of the request and transmits the operation results back to the client (Fig. 13-3).
-The advantage of client/server system is simplicity and efficiency.
-HTTP, FTP and other protocols follow the client/server model.
-In the implementation of network geographic information system, client/server model is often used as a solution.
-At present, decomposing servers into data servers and application servers, forming a three-tier structure, can better distinguish data access operations and application models, which is often used as a structure.
+The Client/Server (C/S) model is a distributed system architecture in which the client is typically an application software system that interacts with the end user, while the server consists of a set of collaborative processes that provide services to the client.
+The client and server typically run the same microkernel, and a client/server mechanism can have multiple clients, multiple servers, or both.
+The client/server model is based on a simple request/response protocol, where the client requests information processing from the server.
+The server receives the request, interprets it, performs the corresponding operation based on the content of the request, and passes the operation result back to the client (Figure 13-3).
+The advantages of the client/server architecture are simplicity and efficiency.
+HTTP, FTP, and other protocols all follow the client/server model.
+In the implementation of network geographic information systems, the client/server model is often adopted as a solution.
+At present, decomposing servers into data servers and application servers to form a three-layer structure can better distinguish between data access operations and application models, which is a commonly adopted structure.

-In the distributed network geographic information system, the client and server are composed of corresponding software, hardware and database, the combination can be divided into five types according to the distribution of data and application functions (Table 13-4):
+In a distributed network geographic information system, the client and server are respectively composed of corresponding software, hardware, and databases, and their combinations can be divided into five types according to the distribution of data and application functions (Table 13-4):

 Combination method